 Can you install hardwood flooring in a basement?

-Author – Ryan Palma Owner/CEO Sustainable Lumber Co.
+Posted: April 28, 2025Author – Ryan Palma Owner/CEO Sustainable Lumber Co.

 Click on these links to view our extensive line of sustainable hardwood flooring, or to contact us for a pricing quote.

 If you’ve been dreaming of warm, beautiful hardwood floors in your basement, you’re not alone.
 It’s a classic look that can totally transform a space.
 But can it actually work down there, whether you’re eyeing solid hardwood or engineered hardwood?
-The short answer is yes, but there is some things to consider.
+The short answer is yes, but there are some things to consider.
 Here is what you need to know to make it happen without regretting it later.

-Solid Hardwood:
+Solid Hardwood: What You Should Know

 Solid hardwood is the real deal, 100% natural wood, full of character.
-However it is more susceptible to moisture and temperature swings, which basements are famous for.
+However, it is more susceptible to moisture and temperature swings, which basements are famous for.
 If your basement is below grade (partly or fully underground), humidity can creep up and make solid hardwood expand, shrink, or even warp over time.

 No damp slabs allowed – If your basement’s concrete is wet or unsealed, you must get the moisture content under 4%